johneatmon/www/src/pages/work/prosource.md

     src='/src/img/projects/pstsonline.png'
     alt="A screenshot of the www.pstsonline.com website from December 2014, via the Internet Archive's wayback machine."
   />
-  <figcaption>A relic of the past: The original www.pstsonline.com was designed in Adobe Dreamweaver.</figcaption>
+  <figcaption>A relic of the past: the original www.pstsonline.com was designed in Adobe Dreamweaver.</figcaption>
 </figure>

 I won't dive into the *full* backstory of this web development project here.
 I have a separate post for that, which you can read [here](#).
 Instead, I want to focus on the process, stack, and outcomes.